"""Utility functions for plotting spatial maps and histograms etc.

 ax.set_axis_off()

-# Turn off any unused subplots
+# turn off unused axes

 for j in range(i + 1, len(axes)):